Li Jiang, Pilgyu Kang, and David Erickson

 Our recent work utilizes solar heating of a microfluidic chip to drive a polymerase chain reaction (PCR), a biochemical technique that amplifies DNA for various diagnostic and sequencing applications.3 Through amplifying a specific DNA target, rare traces of bacterial or viral DNA can be more easily detected in a sample to determine the condition of a patient.
 Typically, PCR involves thermally cycling a sample between 95°C and 60°C to duplicate a specific DNA sequence.
 The act of repeatedly heating and cooling the sample is very power intensive, and traditional PCR machines require an electrical grid or high capacity batteries.
 By using sunlight in the right manner to heat a microfluidic system, we achieve the thermal conditions necessary for PCR while eliminating the high energy burden traditionally required for this process.

 Figure 1 shows our portable system and how PCR is achieved.
-A stage with a concentrating lens and a microfluidics platform is built to rotate to face the sun through the day (Fig. 1a).
-The lens concentrates sunlight onto a microfluidic chip below, where it is masked by aluminum foil rings at specific locations (Fig. 1b).
+A stage with a concentrating lens and a microfluidics platform is built to rotate to face the sun through the day (see Fig. 1a).
+The lens concentrates sunlight onto a microfluidic chip below, where it is masked by aluminum foil rings at specific locations (see Fig. 1b).
 The light that goes through is then absorbed by a black film and converted to heat.
 By placing the chip at the right distance from the lens and masking the light in the right way, three temperature zones at 95°C, 72°C, and 60°C are created along the chip's radius.
-A microfluidic channel then repeatedly guides a sample through these three regions, effectively creating the thermal conditions that induce PCR (Fig. 1c).
+A microfluidic channel then repeatedly guides a sample through these three regions, effectively creating the thermal conditions that induce PCR (see Fig. 1c).

 Biosensors for drug discovery